Fewcharts/Fewcharts/README.md

 # Start project in Eclipse

 - install maven
+- install tomcat 7
 - install git plugin for eclipse
 - git checkout
-- in git perspective click "add existing git repository"
+- in git perspective click "add existing git repository" and select the folder where you checked out the project
 - right click in Fewcharts > Import Projects ...
-- select "Import using the new project wizard"
+- select "Import using the new project wizard" and click finish
-- select Web > Dynamic web project
+- select Web > Dynamic web project and click next
+- edit project name
+- untick "Use default location" under project location and select the folder where you checked out the project
-- click next and keep defaults
+- click finish
+- add VM parameter -Dfewcharts.config.path="/path/to/config.properties"
+- create local file config.properties and populate with properties from the default.config.properties file